AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-proofs.md

 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
 title: Upload proofs from Adobe Photoshop
-description: You can upload your art boards as proofs directly to Adobe Workfront for a thorough review and approval.
+description: You can upload your art boards as proofs directly to [!DNL Adobe Workfront] for a thorough review and approval.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: cbb12ee7-949e-44a1-9340-3ef93c003b21
 ---
 # Upload proofs from Adobe Photoshop

-You can upload your art boards as proofs directly to Adobe Workfront for a thorough review and approval.
+You can upload your art boards as proofs directly to [!DNL Adobe Workfront] for a thorough review and approval.

 ## Access requirements